Beekeeping 101: Quick Guide To Starting A Hive

 The beehives require periodic inspection throughout the late spring and summer months to make sure the queen is laying eggs, the bee colony has adequate space to expand, and the workers are doing their job and building up stores of honey, Beethinking notes.

-During the cold weather months of fall, winter, and early spring, make sure the clusters within the colony are eating their honey stores and are only flying outside when the temperature is above freezing in order to eliminate waste.
+During the cold weather months of fall, winter, and early spring to make sure the clusters within the colony are eating their honey stores and are only flying outside when the temperature is above freeing in order to eliminate waste.
 Opening the hive box should be done only when necessary and with caution during cold weather months to prevent necessary heat from escaping from inside.

 Stinging

 All beekeepers, sooner or later, get stung.
 Honeybees are extremely docile by nature and only sting when they are panicked and as a last resort.
 Once a bee stings, it dies.
-Approaching and working with the hive in a calm manner will not only help protect the keeper from being stung but also avoid the unnecessary loss of bees who feel forced to go into attack mode to save themselves or their queen.
+Approaching and working with the hive in a calm manner will not only help protect the keeper from being stung, but also avoid the unnecessary loss of bees who feel forced to go into attack mode to save themselves or their queen.

 [Featured Image by Nemanja Tesic/Shutterstock]